Adriana Leon: Senior

 In 2022, Leon appeared in all five matches at the 2022 CONCACAF W Championship including one start, and scored during a 3–0 semifinal win over Jamaica.
 Canada lost the final 1–0 to the United States with Leon appearing as a 67th-minute substitute.
+Leon also played a crucial role in Canada's two September friendly matches against Australia, held in anticipation of the following year's World Cup that the latter would co-host.
+She scored all three Canadian goals in 1–0 and 2–1 victories over the Australians.